Who We Are

-Working closely with other emergency service organisations in wild-land fire management such as Table Mountain National Park, CapeNature, Cape Town Fire & Emergency Services, Disaster Management, Winelands Fire Brigade, Stellenbosch Fire Brigade, Overberg District Municipality and Working on Fire.
+The VWS works closely with other emergency service organisations in wildland fire management such as Table Mountain National Park, CapeNature, City of Cape Town Fire and Rescue Service, Disaster Management, Winelands Fire Brigade, Stellenbosch Fire Brigade, Overberg District Municipality and Working on Fire.
 This has meant that to date VWS has achieved over 56,000 active firefighting hours between its members and stations.

-The Integrated Wildfire Management Services provided by VWS include:
+The Integrated Wildfire Management Services provided by the VWS include:

-As a NPO company VWS is run by a Board of Directors that deals with the general and strategic direction of VWS as a whole.
-Whereas, all four stations have a dedicated Station Management Team that deals with the day to day operational matters and ensures that the members are well trained, equipped and operationally ready to respond at a moment’s notice throughout the year.
+As a section 21 not for profit company, the VWS is run by a Board of Directors that deals with the governance and strategic direction of the organisation.
+All four stations have a dedicated Station Management Team that deals with operational matters and ensures that the members are well trained, equipped and ready to respond to a call-out at a moment’s notice throughout the year.

 All Board and Station Management Teams are made up of unpaid volunteers from within our membership.
 These roles are supported by a newly appointed General Manager.
 All funding received by the VWS is used to ensure that the organisation can remain operational and is used to procure equipment, personal protective equipment, fuel and maintain a fleet of vehicles and – through careful investment – ensure the long-term viability of the VWS.